earnkeeper/docs/docs/user-guide/welcome.md

 [Jump on our discord here](https://discord.gg/RHnnWBAkes), the community is here to help!

-If you are a Premium Subscriber, post your question in the `#subscribers` channel, we will get back to you ASAP.
+If you are a True Alpha Pass Holder, post your question in the `#premium-support` channel, we will get back to you ASAP.

-Subscribed and not seeing the `#subscribers` channel?
-[Follow the steps here to link your wallet to discord](./subscribe/link-discord).

 ### Developer?